Signal transduction: Calcium

-Calcium is used in many processes including muscle contraction, neurotransmitter release from nerve endings, and cell migration.
-The three main pathways that lead to its activation are GPCR pathways, RTK pathways, and gated ion channels; it regulates proteins either directly or by binding to an enzyme.
+Calcium is involved in numerous cellular processes, including muscle contraction, neurotransmitter release from nerve endings, and cell migration.
+Its activation is primarily mediated through three main pathways: G-protein–coupled receptor (GPCR) pathways, receptor tyrosine kinase (RTK) pathways, and gated ion channels.
+Calcium regulates proteins either directly or indirectly by binding to enzymes such as calmodulin-dependent kinases.

 Lipid messengers

 Lipophilic second messenger molecules are derived from lipids residing in cellular membranes; enzymes stimulated by activated receptors activate the lipids by modifying them.
 Examples include diacylglycerol and ceramide, the former required for the activation of protein kinase C.

 Nitric oxide

 Nitric oxide (NO) acts as a second messenger because it is a free radical that can diffuse through the plasma membrane and affect nearby cells.
-It is synthesised from arginine and oxygen by the NO synthase and works through activation of soluble guanylyl cyclase, which when activated produces another second messenger, cGMP.
-NO can also act through covalent modification of proteins or their metal co-factors; some have a redox mechanism and are reversible.
+It is synthesised from arginine and oxygen by the NO synthase and works through activation of soluble guanylyl cyclase, which, when activated, produces another second messenger, cGMP.
+NO can also act through covalent modification of proteins or their metal cofactors; some have a redox mechanism and are reversible.
 It is toxic in high concentrations and causes damage during stroke, but is the cause of many other functions like the relaxation of blood vessels, apoptosis, and penile erections.